Social value of work. Human values in social psychology

 The principle of respect for the client.

 Different concepts and types of psychological assistance pursue different goals and impose different ways of existence (mental health) on the patient.
-Despite the fact that, as a rule, the patient is not informed about this or is not able to understand the result of his adoption of this or that decision, that is, he cannot understand the consequences arising from his acceptance of a certain concept of psychological assistance.
+Despite the fact that, as a rule, the patient is not informed about this or is not able to understand the result of his making this or that decision, that is, he cannot understand the consequences arising from his acceptance of a certain concept of psychological assistance.

 Introduction